How to start a market stall

 Zero-emission zones

-From 2025, municipalities may introduce zero-emission zones.
+Since 2025, municipalities may introduce zero-emission zones.
 Only vans and trucks that are zero-emission are allowed in these areas.
-Also, a number of municipalities in the Netherlands already have environmental zones.
+Also, some municipalities in the Netherlands have environmental zones.
 You are not welcome there with a diesel vehicle.
 Before buying a car, familiarise yourself with these rules and find out whether they apply to the municipalities (in Dutch) where you want to sell.

 What driving licence do you need?

 You probably transport your products in a van or truck.
 To drive these, you need an additional driving licence (BE, C, or C1).
-If you want to transport up to 3500 kilos in your van, you do need a B driving licence.
+To transport up to a maximum of 3,500 kilos in your van, you need a B driving licence.

 Arrange a parking space for your truck or van during market hours.
 At those times, your truck can be parked on its own property.
 Or perhaps in an enclosed or refrigerated area.